jeremyblow/depthid/readme.md

 end of this document.

 To get started, create a Python script with your movement/image capture procedure.
 For this example, we'll call the script `session_1.py`.
-First, inside `session_.py`, import any necessary functions from the depthid package:
+First, inside `session_.1py`, import any necessary functions from the depthid package:

 ```python
 from depthid import capture, move, setup, tear_down
 ```

 Next, create a function for your procedure.
-The first step in the function should be to set up the serial communications with the Arduino, establish a capture session with the camera, and finally obtain the path where we'll store these images.
-The parameters for how these things are setup are declared via the command line, which we'll show later.
+The first step in this function should be to set up the serial communications with the Arduino, establish a capture session with the camera, and finally obtain the path where we'll store these images.
+The parameters for how these things are set up are declared via the command line, which we'll show later.

 ```python
 def example_session():